harpalnitk/fireship-angular-course/README.md

 --flat tells to generate component without module directory and -t and -s flags are for inline template and inline styles

+### To add angular universal to the project for SSR

+we will use nestjs

+> ng add @nestjs/ng-universal